drufball/yosai/_drafts/iga.md

 Keta held up his hands.
 "I'm sorry, I'm not even sure what that means.
 My friend and I are still trying to figure out how everything works here.
 I think he had some questions to ask, actually."
 Keta elbowed Moto, nodding towards the group.

-Moto tried to calm himself.
+Moto calmed himself.
 One step at a time.
-He knew he was going to meet Soundstealer here.
-This wasn't a surprise.
-Right now he needed to be prepared for tomorrow.
+He had known that Soundstealer was in Iga.
+Meeting his daughter wasn't _that_ big of a surprise.
+Right now he needed to prepare for tomorrow.
 "Right, sorry.
 I just got a bit distracted.
-My name's Moto Tidecliff.
-I wanted to learn more about the houses that Iruka was talking about.
-He said they each have a specialty?"
+I'm Moto.
+I was interested in the specialties of each house that Iruka mentioned.
+What are they?"

 Fumi smiled, enjoying the attention.
 "Yeah, each type of resonance is good at certain things.
 So the houses specialize, training their members in specific techniques.
 Fire focuses on sabotage and support.
 Water handles disguise and spy work.
 Earth is close combat.
 And wind is infiltration and assassination.

-"You do most of your training in your house, but when you go on missions you need to join a squad that has all the specialties."
+"When you go on serious missions, you need a squad with members from each house so all the specialties are covered."

 Moto looked at the symbols on the back of Fumi's hands.
 "So you're... wind house?"

 Fumi nodded, her face lighting up.
 "My dad is the head of Zephys.
-I won't be a full member until I resonate tomorrow though."
+I won't be a full member until I resonate tomorrow, though."

 The group continued talking, but Moto didn't pay any attention.
 He knew what he needed to do, now.
 Zephys specialized in assassination.
-And it's leader was exactly the man he had been trying all these years to get close to.
+And it's leader was exactly the man he had been trying to get close to for all these years.

 No matter what, Moto had to join Zephys.